Maher92-web/Brain-Computer-Interfacing---From-Neurons-to-Data/README.md

 # json
 JavaScript Object Notation (JSON) is a standard text-based format for representing structured data based on JavaScript object syntax.

-This code is provided during a university project by our group members:
+Tests and simulations carried out as part of a university project by our group members:
   Chang, Mincheng
   Dong, Yufan
   Fadeeva, Anastasiia